TheMontezuma/NVC/README.md

 performs the same action as double-clicking the nvc.jar (you may need it if double-clicking the nvc.jar does not work in your java environment)

-    java -jar nvc.jar -i input_dir -o output_dir -l 2 atr
+    java -jar nvc.jar -i input_dir -o output_dir -n 0 -l 2 atr

 search "input_dir" and its subdirectories for files matching "atr" suffix and copy them to "output_dir", while creating a directory structure with up to 2 levels of subdirectories

-    java -jar nvc.jar -i C:\ -o d:\ATARI -f -l 3 atr xfd xex
+    java -jar nvc.jar -i C:\ -o d:\ATARI -f -n 100 -l 1 atr xfd xex

-search the complete "C" drive for files with "atr", "xfd" and "xex" suffixes and copy them to the "ATARI" directory on the "D" drive, while creating a directory structure with exactly 3 levels of subdirectories
+search the complete "C" drive for files with "atr", "xfd" and "xex" suffixes and copy them to the "ATARI" directory on the "D" drive, while creating a directory structure with up to 100 items in a folder and at least 1 level of subdirectories

 Remarks
 - copying files takes time - a progress bar will tell you how many files (in percent) are already copied